cloudacademy/dynamodb-globaltables/README.md

 Start up ```tmux``` and split the terminal.

-Pane 1: Run the following command to query for a new record which we will load in the second tmux pane:
+**Pane 1**: Run the following command to query for a new record which we will load in the second tmux pane.

 ```
 watch -n1 "aws dynamodb get-item --region ap-southeast-2 --table-name cloudacademy-courses --key '{\"courseid\" : {\"S\" : \"6666666\"}}'"
 ```

-Pane 3: Load the new data set into the ```cloudacademy-courses```.
-Watch how long it takes before the results show up in pane 1.
+**Pane 2**: Load the new data set into the ```cloudacademy-courses```.
+Observe how long it takes before the results show up in the other tmux pane.

 ```
 aws dynamodb batch-write-item --region us-west-2 --request-items file://./batch.course.data2.json